dportalesr/technically-speaking/_posts/2019-01-13-improve-your-git-flow-with-fuzzy-find.md

 > "Approximate string matching" (often colloquially referred to as "fuzzy string searching") is the technique of finding strings that match a pattern approximately (rather than exactly).

-So we can use some algorightms to have a more accurate solution of our problem.
+So we can use some algorightms to have a more accurate solution to our problem.

 ### fzf